robomorelli/cell_counting_yellow/README.md

 ### Training

 9. **050_dev_model.py**: Train a convolutional neural network on the Fluorescent Neuronal Cells dataset.
 Without additional arguments the ResUnet described in the paper as c-Resunet is trained.
 To train another architecture use the **--model_name** argument.
-Options are: [ResUnet, ResUnetBasic, Unet, UnetOriginal].
+Options are: [c_resunet, resunet, unet, small_unet].
 Check the help to modify other training parameters like the classes' loss weight: default are 1.5 for white pixels (cell class) and 1 for black pixel (no cell class).

 10. **060_split_file.py**: Utility to split the train-val set in subfolder containing 1000 images each.
 This procedure is **suggested only for training on a cluster** because the I/O operations on smaller files are preferred in this case.